burakayy7/blog--old/_posts/2021-06-06-IMU-Measurments.md

 But, back to the 8th grade:

 The first one I learned was the simple complimentary filter.
 It fuses the accelerometer values with the gyroscope values.
 But make sure you use the non-filter accelerometer values and the already integrated gyroscope values.

+The intuitive explanation here is somewhat derived from Paul McWhorter.

+If you've noticed, the accelerometer values can be trusted over the long term , but not over the short term because the accelerometer is sensative to vibration; creating short term noise in the signal.